RiseOoi/codility_python36/README.md

 # codility_python36

-(I will clean up the formatting of README.md later for quick/easy linking to each problem)
+*I will clean up the formatting of README.md later for quick/easy linking to each problem*

-In short, this repository is an unofficial solutions to lessons provided by [codility](https://app.codility.com/programmers/lessons) in pure Python 3.6.
+* In short, this repository is an unofficial solutions to lessons provided by [codility](https://app.codility.com/programmers/lessons) in pure Python 3.6.

-All solutions score 100% and use only the standard library.
+* All solutions score 100% and use only the standard library.

-Also, I tro to provide extensive comments for study so every .py file is self contained.
+* Also, I try to provide extensive comments for study so every .py file is self contained.

 ---

+## How the files are structured?

+Usually it's <Lesson number numerically>-<Problem number alphabetically>-<Problem Title>

+But the *'r'* in `1r-Iterations.py` means reading section.

+I recommend everyone reads the reading section before diving in.

+---

+## Notes:

 Take note that I am using only CPython implementation for this particular repo because... well... codility uses CPython 3.6.